 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Data exploration is the first step in data analysis and typically involves summarizing the main characteristics of a dataset.
-It is commonly conducted using visual analytics tools, but can also be done in more advanced statistical software, such as R.
+Data exploration is the first step in data analysis and typically involves summarizing the main characteristics of a data set, including its size, accuracy, initial patterns in the data and other attributes.
+It is commonly conducted by data analysts using visual analytics tools, but it can also be done in more advanced statistical software, such as R.

-Before a formal data analysis can be conducted, the analyst must know how many cases are in the dataset, what variables are included, how many missing observations there are and what general hypotheses the data is likely to support.
-An initial exploration of the dataset helps answer these questions by familiarizing analysts about the data with which they are working.
+Before it can conduct analysis on data collected by multiple data sources and stored in data warehouses, an organization must know how many cases are in a data set, what variables are included, how many missing values there are and what general hypotheses the data is likely to support.
+An initial exploration of the data set can help answer these questions by familiarizing analysts with the data with which they are working.

 Once data exploration has uncovered the relationships between the different variables, organizations can continue the data mining process by creating and deploying data models to take action on the insights gained.